Skip to main content

 Image

-Icon of the Seas will feature the biggest water park at sea with Category 6 with six thrilling waterslides.
+Icon of the Seas will feature the biggest water park at sea, with Category 6 having six thrilling waterslides.
+All of the water slides onboard Icon are complimentary.

 Guests on Icon of the Seas can even test their limits at Category 6 with the first open free-fall slide at sea, named Pressure Drop.
-Other slides include the tallest drop slide at sea, two mat-racing slides and even family raft slides that can accommodate up to four riders.
+Other slides include the tallest drop slide at sea, two mat-racing slides, and even family raft slides that can accommodate up to four riders.

 Here are the 6 slides that you can expect to find in Thrill Island: